Are there any truly untranslatable words?

 Take for instance this cute little illustrated book I discovered at my local library today.
 It’s called Lost in Translation, by Ella Frances Sanders.
 Here are a few examples from German that have made my day – I hope you enjoy them too:

-“Drachenfutter” (literally, dragon fodder) = a gift from a husband to his wife when he wants to appease her (for instance, after having forgotten their wedding anniversary!); a kind of atonement.
+“Drachenfutter” (literally, dragon fodder) = a gift from a husband to his wife when he wants to appease her (for instance, after having forgotten their anniversary!); a kind of atonement.

 “Kabelsalat” (literally, cable salad) = a big snarl of entangled cables.